 Information about this memorial, prepared by the Victoria Airport Authority, can be found here.
 Additional detail prepared by BCAM can be found here and here.

 The Library at the BC Aviation Museum, located on the grounds of what is today Victoria International Airport, researched and provided the names for the memorial.
 Since that time the library has worked actively to develop biographies of all individuals listed on this memorial.
 In November of 2018 these biographies were posted to the museum website with the hope that missing or incomplete information can be obtained from families, friends and comrades of these persons.
-A printed copy of these biographies will be dedicated and displayed in our Memorial Room effective 11 November 2019.
 It is our wish to personalize and honour the sacrifice made by these men and women in the service of their country.

 If you have questions about these names, or if you have information or photographs to supplement our information, please contact us at: [email protected]

 This is intended to be a living document; comment and information is welcome at any time and we will continually update our biographies to provide the most current information available.

 * Abell RJH is listed on the feathers but a detailed record search found he died in 1946.